 Finally, Shopify’s App Store plays a key role in helping the SMB merchant expand globally without a bank-breaking investment.
 There are four primary aspects to take into account when preparing your store for international expansion:

-- Use a currency converter: The reassurance of seeing a product in a currency that a customer is comfortable with will help secure international sales.
-Utilizing currency converting apps, combined with language apps, will create a shopper-friendly, localized experience for customers.
+The reassurance of seeing a product in a currency that a customer is comfortable with will help secure international sales.
+Since Shopify supports selling in only 11 currencies at this time, utilizing currency converting apps will create a shopper-friendly, localized experience for customers.